Nikita-Skliarov/bulma-portfolio/README.md

 # Portfolio

-This is a simple portfolio website built using HTML/CSS, Bulma framework, jQuery for frontend interactions, and PHP for backend functionalities like sending emails and database operations using PHPMailer and PDO.
+This is a simple portfolio website built using HTML/CSS, Bulma framework, jQuery for frontend interactions, and PHP for backend functionalities like sending emails using PHPMailer.

 ## Website